-Another minor drawback is the low to medium impedance rating (55ohm) which proves that the headphones need a source of amplification in order to shine.
-Coupling them to a standard smartphone is not going to do the trick unless you don’t at high volume.
+Another big advantage is the low to medium impedance rating (55ohm) which means the headphones don't need a source of amplification in order to shine.
+Coupling them to a standard smartphone is going to do the trick and can easily drive high levels of volume.

 Why an Open-Back Design is Essential